Amjad50/Emerald/book/src/kernel/processes/executables.md

 We load elf on process creation, see [process creation](../processes/index.md#process-creation) for more information.

-For now we support very basic loading, no dynamic linking, shared libraries, or relocation.
+For now, we support very basic loading, no dynamic linking, shared libraries, or relocation.
 Just loading segments.

 [ELF]: https://en.wikipedia.org/wiki/Executable_and_Linkable_Format